• Skip to primary navigation

 Corned Beef and Cabbage Egg Rolls on a plate garnished with parsley.

 I know what you are thinking: Corned Beef and Cabbage Egg Rolls?
-Seriously Sharon, have you lost your mind?
-Well these egg rolls, which probably aren’t like any egg rolls you have ever tried before, are really delicious and make a perfect appetizer for a St. Patrick’s Day party or a great entrée to celebrate St. Patrick’s Day!
+Seriously, Sharon, have you lost your mind?
+Well, these egg rolls, which probably aren’t like any ones you have ever tried, are delicious and make a perfect appetizer for a St. Patrick’s Day party or a great entrée to celebrate St. Patrick’s Day!

 What’s in Corned Beef and Cabbage Egg Rolls?

-Think about it; regular egg rolls are filled with cabbage, carrots, and typically chicken or shrimp.
+Think about it; regular egg rolls like my chicken egg rolls, or turkey egg rolls, are filled with cabbage, carrots, and typically chicken or shrimp.
 Corned Beef and Cabbage Egg Rolls are filled with cabbage, carrots and, what else, corned beef.
 It’s a match made in heaven; spicy corned beef straight from your deli, nutritious and crunchy shredded cabbage and carrots all wrapped up in a yummy egg roll wrapper and then fried golden brown.

 I’m even including directions for baking these delicious treats in the oven if you can’t deal with frying them.
 Honestly, I don’t think the baked egg rolls taste quite as good as the fried egg rolls, but it’s certainly an easy option if you are watching your calories or just prefer not to fry them.